kenYuCh/flutter-travel/README.md

 - A new Flutter side project that learn design pattern.
 - flutter that learns to design patterns and API、SQL、StateManagement.
 - All images are quoted.
-- The shop databases on the Fake Store API website, can fetch data through API.

 ### Google Map / Firebase auth / Google OAuth2.0